-The question, 'What is a witness statement?' might be considered normative.
+The question, "What is a witness statement?" might be considered normative.
 Indeed, the arguments contained in this article might be cited as proof that there is no fixed content to the definition of 'witness statement'.
-Nevertheless, for the purposes of this article it is useful to venture a definition.
+Nevertheless, for the purposes of this paper it is useful to venture a definition.

 Before doing so, it is necessary to define a 'witness'.
 A witness is a person who gives evidence to an arbitral tribunal to assist the tribunal in finding facts necessary to render an award to dispose of the controversy before it.
-Conceivably, any person may be a witness,2 although witnesses are usually drawn from employees or directors of the parties.
+Conceivably, any person may be a witness, 4 although witnesses are usually drawn from employees or directors of the parties.
 Typically, a distinction is drawn between witnesses of fact and expert witnesses.
-In the common law tradition, this distinction depends on the rule against opinion evidence, namely that evidence of an opinion is not admissible, unless it is given by someone qualified by experience or training to give that opinion.3 Such a person is referred to as an expert witness.
+In the common law tradition, this distinction depends on the rule against opinion evidence, namely that evidence of an opinion is not admissible, unless it is given by someone qualified by experience or training to give that opinion.
+5 Such a person is referred to as an expert witness.
 Lay witnesses, on the other hand, classically give evidence about what they have perceived, whether by sight, hearing, or touch.
-A lay witness' evidence may go beyond this, to describe events or circumstances based on what they have been told by others.
-For example, a chief financial officer might give evidence about the pattern of share ownership of a company, based on information provided to her by the company's registrar (which may be a third party).
-The balance of this article is concerned with lay witnesses (hereinafter, 'witness').
+A lay

-Civil Procedure Rules 1998 (Eng), Practice Direction 57AC.
+3 Civil Procedure Rules 1998 (Eng), Practice Direction 57AC.

-International Bar Association (IBA) Rules on the Taking of Evidence in International Arbitration (2020), Article 4(2).
+4 IBA Rules on the Taking of Evidence in International Arbitration (2020), article 4(2).